BradGreig/brownlow-predictor/docs/index.md

 *<small>The actual results for the 2024 AFL Brownlow medal. </small>*

 Well, the two different approaches did not predict the winner, with Patrick Cripps winning with a record smashing 45!
 However, they did predict it to be a high count, and predicted Nick Daicos' tally almost perfectly.
-Interestingly, for all of my models Cripps barely scraped into the top 5 with the models underpredicting his tally by a significant 10 - 20 votes.
+Interestingly, for all of my models Cripps barely scraped into the top 5 with the models under predicting his tally by a significant 10 - 20 votes.

 So, what went wrong?
 Well, most likely nothing actually!
 It seems the quirky, subjective nature of the Brownlow voting played a significant impact.
 I found an interesting analysis [here](https://www.foxsports.com.au/afl/brownlow-medal/weird-votes-that-let-cripps-smash-record-did-umps-pick-the-wrong-daicos-brownlow-talking-pts/news-story/de783aa761c2af1cc9e9b678c2f7b3b5?gaa_at=la&gaa_n=AWsEHT5-0cFMHnnroJrumDpxreZNUDY5DAUUxsl6ZbITxDo_Kn07laa9nubbGWF3Hu0%3D&gaa_ts=66f20026&utm_source=newsshowcase&utm_medium=discover&utm_campaign=CCwQlY-RlaeSpORTGP7-h4nqsYK5uQEqQwgwEJmd3dDEjtzDIhjPoZ6E9dOr5KABKioIACIQ34S7JIkL8vNsZnoS3qv1FSoUCAoiEN-EuySJC_LzbGZ6Et6r9RU&utm_content=related&gaa_sig=XrTO3sTkjE9JEh-BitgSf0XRn_62n-K1alPmNbm617STHLXIe9kgdlWwnarIF9nObdwZT2Og-EwX2tUwtwInFw%3D%3D).
 In short, Cripps polled votes (or more votes than expected) in a bunch of games (8 extra votes according to the [Wheelo](https://www.wheeloratings.com/afl_brownlow_live.html) model).
 While this is not anything new, typically this is balanced out by a player receiving fewer votes than expected in a similar number of games.
 However, for Cripps, this did not happen.
 Hence the astronomical number of votes.
 Poor Nick Daicos...